centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 In a standard Centreon installation, the `cbd` service drives two instances of `centreon-broker-daemon` :

-* `central-broker-master`: also known as "central broker" or "SQL broker", which redirects all I/O from pollers to databases, to the RRD broker, etc.
+* `central-broker-master`: also known as "central broker" or "SQL broker", which redirects all I/O from Pollers to databases, to the RRD broker, etc.

 * `central-rrd-master` : the RRD broker which receives its flow from the SQL broker, and whose only function is to write the RRD files used to display the graphs.